 - Family healing through Biblical instruction and seminars for parents and families.

-Boot camps can help troubled teens if they are coupled with an ongoing program like Gateway offers.
+Boot camps can help troubled teens if they are coupled with a longer term mentoring program like what Gateway offers.
 We invite you to look beyond Midlothian, Virginia, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and mentoring for a longer period of time.

 Gateway is Located in the Panhandle of Florida.
 Boys Come to Gateway from Around the Country.
 Call Us!